Novo Banco: History

+In 2023, Novobanco was awarded "Bank of the Year in Portugal" by The Banker, a publication within the Financial Times Group.

 In August 2023, Novo Banco was ordered to return $1.5 billion worth of frozen assets to the Venezuelan government.

 In December 2024, Novo Banco closed the asset protection scheme (Contingent Capital Agreement) which it has received as part of the acquisition by Lone Star in October 2017 ahead of its contractual maturity in December 2025.
 On the back of this early termination which lifts a contractual dividend ban, the bank announced plans to normalize its capital structure and is targeting an initial public offering in 2025.

-In June 2025, BPCE Group agreed a 6.4 billion euros ($7.39 billion) deal to acquire Novo Banco, including the 75% stake held by Lone Star.
-The Portuguese state and the Resolution Fund, who owned 11.5% and 13.5% of Novo Banco respectively, also agreed to sell their stakes to BPCE.